 Find the nearest DMV office to take your written test.
 DMV representatives answer e-mail and the phone if you have more questions.
 The NV DMV doesn't make appointments for the written test.

 NOTE: Nevada has instituted a Central Issuance policy for driver licenses.
-If you visit Carson City or Reno DMV locations, you will receive a temporary license at the time of application and your official license will be mailed to you within 10 days.
+If you visit Carson City or Reno DMV locations, you will receive a temporary license at the time of application and your official license will be mailed to you.

 While the Central Issuance policy is currently only effective in Carson City and Reno areas, the policy will take effect in all remaining Nevada DMV offices in the coming weeks.

 Before you go in to take the test, make sure you are prepared to: